owid/sdg-tracker.org/pages/peace-justice.md

         <div class="col-md">
             <span>SDG Indicator 16.1.1</span>
             <h3>Intentional homicides</h3>
-            <p><strong>Definition:</strong> Indicator 16.1.1 is the <q>number of victims of intentional homicide per 100,000 population, by sex and age</q>.<p>Intentional homicides are estimates of unlawful homicides purposely inflicted as a result of domestic disputes, interpersonal violence, violent conflicts over land resources, intergang violence over turf or control, and predatory violence and killing by armed groups.</p>
+            <p><strong>Definition:</strong> Indicator 16.1.1 is the <q>number of victims of intentional homicide per 100,000 population, by sex and age</q>.</p>
+            <p>Intentional homicides are estimates of unlawful homicides purposely inflicted as a result of domestic disputes, interpersonal violence, violent conflicts over land resources, intergang violence over turf or control, and predatory violence and killing by armed groups.</p>
-            <p><strong>Goal:</strong> <q>Significantly reduce all forms of violence and related death rates</q> across all countries by 2030.<p>There is no defined target level of reduction for this indicator.</p>
+            <p><strong>Goal:</strong> <q>Significantly reduce all forms of violence and related death rates</q> across all countries by 2030.</p>
+            <p>There is no defined target level of reduction for this indicator.</p>
             <p><strong>More research:</strong> Further data and research can be found at the <i>Our World in Data</i> <a href="https://ourworldindata.org/homicides">entry on Homicides</a>.</p>
             <p><strong>Additional charts:</strong> <br><a href="https://ourworldindata.org/grapher/homicide-rate-by-age">Homicide rates by age</a> <br><a href="https://ourworldindata.org/grapher/number-of-homicide-deaths">Number of homicide deaths</a> <br><a href="https://ourworldindata.org/grapher/homicide-deaths-by-age">Number of homicide deaths by age</a></p>
         </div>